razgarabedi/imagedropify/README.md

         ```bash
         npx prisma studio
         ```
-        Then, in the Prisma Studio web interface, navigate to the `User`, `SiteSetting`, and `FolderShare` models and delete all records.
+        Then, in the Prisma Studio web interface, navigate to the `User`, `SiteSetting`, `Image`, and `FolderShare` models and delete all records.
     *   **Option B: psql (Command Line)**
         Connect to your PostgreSQL database using `psql`:
         ```bash